 Mr Mital Desai was appointed as a Consultant Vascular and Endovascular Surgeon at St George’s University Hospitals NHS Foundation Trust in 2019 and has clinical sessions across St George’s Hospital, Tooting and Queen Mary’s Hospital, Roehampton.

-He is an active member of European Society for Vascular Surgery and affiliate member of Vascular Society of Great Britain and Ireland.
+He is an active member of the European Society for Vascular Surgery and an affiliate member of the Vascular Society of Great Britain and Ireland.
 He is a reviewer for several vascular journals including the European Journal of Vascular and Endovascular Surgery.
-He has active interest in teaching and is a trained educational and clinical supervisor for vascular specialty trainees and core trainees.
-He has also developed teaching programme for medical students at UCL.
+He has an active interest in teaching and is a trained educational and clinical supervisor for vascular speciality trainees and core trainees.
+He has also developed a teaching programme for medical students at UCL.

 Procedures carried out at Centre for Surgery: